Glossary of washable diapers

 A - Absorbent

-B - Sodium bicarbonate
+B - Baking soda

 Chemical powder used to enhance the action of laundry detergent and neutralize odors.